twinklebob/jekyll-ttskch-theme/_pages/about.md

 In reality this is just a subset of the above, but I love solving software problems and I'm grateful that I get to do it for money.
 Last year I left full time employment and became a freelance contractor (see my profiles at [LinkedIn](https://www.linkedin.com/in/davidlumm/) and [Stack Overflow](http://stackoverflow.com/users/story/1016336)).

-I'm also a business analyst and I enjoy helping smaller companies with their processes as they go through the growing pains of becoming a medium or large business (see [TwinkleBob Solutions](http://twinklebob.co.uk)).
+I'm also a bit of a business analyst and I enjoy helping smaller companies with their processes as they go through the growing pains of becoming a medium or large business (see [TwinkleBob Solutions](http://twinklebob.co.uk)).

-## Cornwall

-This ties in closely with my faith.
-We originally moved to Cornwall because we felt we were following a call from God.

-We started in Looe but have spent the last 6 years living near Hayle.
-I've learnt some Kernowek (cornish language) and got involved in local groups.
-We might not be Cornish, but our son was born here and we've made this home.

-I might not be much of a surfer, but I do enjoy getting in the sea when I can.
-We also enjoy the woods and the moors, Cornwall has so much to offer!
-[Bryntin](http://cornishdictionary.org.uk/browse?field_word_value=bryntin)!